stany9g/upgraded-waffle/Task 1 - Initial/README.md

 #Task 1 - Initial
-1. Create .NET Core console application
+1. Download *Init.cs* file
-2. Write "gg ez" to the console
+2. Implement *GetMeGgEz* method which should return "gg ez"
-3. Zip the "Program.cs"
+3. Zip the *Init.cs*
 4. Ship it!